tibeer/Docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

    limited system resources may delay application of lifecycle management rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: --noncurrentversion-transition-days
+.. mc-cmd:: --noncurrent-expire-newer
    :optional:

+   The number of non-current versions of an object to retain before applying expiration.
+   Older non-current versions beyond the specified number expire.

+   By default, MinIO does not retain any non-current versions when an expiration rule applies.

+.. mc-cmd:: --noncurrent-transition-days
+   :optional:

    The number of days an object has been non-current (i.e. replaced by a newer version of that same object) after which MinIO marks the object version as eligible for transition.
-MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm edit --tier` once the system host datetime passes that calendar date.
+MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm rule edit --transition-tier` once the system host datetime passes that calendar date.

    This option has no effect on non-versioned buckets.
-Requires specifying :mc-cmd:`~mc ilm edit --noncurrentversion-tier`.
+Requires specifying :mc-cmd:`~mc ilm rule edit --noncurrent-transition-tier`.

    This option has the same behavior as the
    S3 ``NoncurrentVersionTransition`` action.